xuankimtran/docs-1/pages/katalon-studio/docs/jenkins-plugin-windows-macOS.md

 2. Specify the Katalon Studio version you wish to execute with:

    - If you haven't downloaded Katalon Runtime Engine (KRE), you can input the KRE version you wish to execute with in the **Download Katalon Studio version** box.
 KRE will be downloaded and deployed automatically.
-You can retrieve the list of all releases on the Github repository: [Releases](https://github.com/katalon-studio/katalon-studio/releases).
+You can retrieve the list of all releases on our Github repository: [Releases](https://github.com/katalon-studio/katalon-studio/releases).
    - If you want to use a pre-installed version, manually input the KRE version you have installed in the **Use pre-installed Katalon Studio** box with the following command line: ```<KRE stored folder>-<KRE pre-installed version>```.
 For example: ```/Users/yen.nguyen/Downloads/Katalon_Studio_Engine_MacOS-8.1.0```.

 3. Input your command in the **Command arguments** box, for example: